- Social Media: Tens of millions of disagreeable people looking to make trouble.

 - We don’t get them to try our product by convincing them to love our brand.
 We get them to love our brand by convincing them to try our product.

-- In American business nothing is regarded as stupider than the previous generation of management.
+- In American business nothing is believed stupider than the previous generation of management.

 - If the message is right, who cares what screen people see it on?
 If the message is wrong,